Are We in Another Financial Bubble?

-Because banks create money out of thin air, they favor lending for the purchase of existing assets rather than lending to investment or the creation of new assets.
-That way, the existing assets can act as collateral, so if the borrower fails to pay the loan, the bank has an asset they can sell.
-Post-housing crisis, the one area in which bank lending is surging is to hedge funds and private equity.
-However, like QE, most of that new money goes to buy existing assets such as stocks and high-yield bonds.
+Because banks create money out of thin air, they favor lending for the purchase of existing assets rather than lending for investment or the creation of new assets.
+That way, existing assets can act as collateral; if the borrower fails to pay the loan, the bank has an asset it can sell.
+Post-housing crisis, the one area in which bank lending is surging is to hedge funds and private equity. [ii]However, like QE, most of that new money goes into buying existing assets, such as stocks and high-yield bonds.

-For the past ten to fifteen years, stock buybacks have been the preferred method of spending, as they reduce the amount of outstanding stock that boasts the earnings per share, making companies appear to be more profitable.
-Today, many executive salaries are paid in stock, and their level of stock compensation depends on earnings per share.
-In 2013, the companies in Standard & Poor’s 500 spent a total of $477 billion on stock buybacks.
-Moreover, they bought that stock after the stock market had increased over 100%.
-Companies don’t use “new money” for buybacks, but the money they do use is no longer available to fund plants, equipment, products, etc.
+For the past ten to fifteen years, stock buybacks have been the preferred method of spending because they reduce the amount of outstanding stock that boosts earnings per share, making companies appear more profitable.
+Today, many executive salaries are paid in stock, and the level of stock compensation depends on earnings per share.
+In 2013, Standard & Poor’s 500 companies spent a total of $477 billion on stock buybacks.[iii]
+Moreover, that stock was purchased after the stock market had increased by over 100%.
+Companies don’t use new money for buybacks, but the money they do use is no longer available to fund plants, equipment, products, and so on.

 Money and Financial Bubbles

-The Fed used to do what “Deep Throat” recommended.
-They followed the money, harnessing their powers as a regulator to get some of their “new money” into new investments—research, infrastructure, plant and equipment, etc.—and limit the amount of new money that went into existing financial assets.
+The Fed used to do what Deep Throat recommended: It followed the money, harnessing its powers as a regulator to get some of its new money into new investments—research, infrastructure, plants and equipment, and so on—and limit the amount of new money that went into existing financial assets.

 When most new money did go into the new investments mentioned above, housing and stock prices also went up—but they were the beneficiaries, not the drivers, of economic growth.
 More people benefited when new investment fueled economic growth.
-Plus, there are fewer financial bubbles.
+Plus, there were fewer financial bubbles.